Our Top Free Resource

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 A gift in your will or living trust.
-You can leave a legacy at the University of Denver by donating your treasures to us through your will or living trust.
-A benefit of donating property through your will is that it gives you flexibility to change your mind at any time.
+You can leave a legacy at the University of Denver by donating property to the University through your will or living trust.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by the University, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by the University, consider making a gift in their name.

 An endowed gift.
 Create an endowment or contribute to one that is already established to ensure that your support of the University will last forever.